 Since web analytics platforms no longer get granular keyword data from search engines, it’s important to understand which page is obtaining the ranking for a given keyword and whether or not that’s the most appropriate page for somebody searching to land on.

 Then you can cross-reference that page’s performance (I recommend using the Landing Pages report in Google Analytics for this) for the conversions you care most about and see if perhaps you’re not attracting the right audience to that content.

-So, remember, don’t fall into the trap of gunning for individual rankings.
-But there are so many creative ways we can repurpose this data to help us make better decisions as search marketers that it’d be a shame not to integrate some in our daily workflow.
+Remember, don’t fall into the trap of gunning for individual rankings.
+But there are so many creative ways we can repurpose this data to help us make better decisions as search marketers, that it’d be a shame not to integrate some in your daily workflow.